rjparton/Word-Learner-App/README.md

-# wordlearner
+# Word Learner App

-This is an application to help you record words you discover and learn them.
+Record words you discover and master them using the Word Learner Application.

+Track your progress to towards mastery.

-Currently a terminal based program.
-Future goal is to build a mobile front end using React Native.
+Currently a terminal based program with a mobile UI in development.